 This illustrates an important point.
 While glutathione is important, its cell repairing effects are limited.
 Rather than crowning glutathione the antioxidant champion of the world, it’s important to realize that bilirubin has complementary effects.
 Both are necessary to maintain total antioxidant defense of cells.
 In other words, they’re tag team champions.

 Glutathione does a great job of preventing the accumulation of oxidative damage to proteins.
 Bilirubin protects against oxidative damage to lipids.
-Since proteins are in cell and lipids make up the cell membrane, this means glutathione cleans house inside while bilirubin shores up the perimeter.
+Since proteins are mostly inside cells and lipids make up the cell membrane, this means glutathione cleans house inside while bilirubin shores up the perimeter.

 Both of these processes are important, but ignoring lipid peroxidation is problematic.
 Many don’t realize how important a stable cell membrane is.
 It’s integral to keeping foreign things out of cells and plays a critical role in cell communication.